linode/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 ## Bokeh vs. Matplotlib

 While Bokeh and Matplotlib both help you plot data, these two libraries are different tools for different purposes.
-If your focus is on interactivity on websites, then Bokeh is the better choice.
+If your focus is on website interactivity, then Bokeh is the better choice.
 Matplotlib, on the other hand, provides Python visualizations that integrate well with Jupyter Notebook.
-Bokeh can produce Jupyter Notebook output or send the output to a file instead.
+Bokeh can produce Jupyter Notebook output or send its output to a file.
 This functionality is explored later in the guide.

 From a support perspective, Matplotlib enjoys far greater community support than Bokeh does.
 This may be because Bokeh has not been around as long as Matplotlib.
 However, given its age, Bokeh has a strong community.

 When you use Bokeh, you find that it produces beautiful interactive graphics with less code than Matplotlib requires.
-Bokeh is a product that a novice can use to produce great-looking output in a minimum of time and with little effort.
-In addition, Bokeh's use of glyphs allows additions to your output that Matplotlib is hard-pressed to provide.
+In addition, Bokeh has an extensive library of glyphs that can be added to your visualizations.
+Matplotlib lacks such an extensive glyph library.
 Matplotlib provides additional drawing flexibility that allows you to make modifications directly to various axes.
 This reduces the effort needed to apply special effects and eases the addition of labels to pie charts.
 Bokeh is a very low-level product where you specify precisely how you want things drawn.

 ## Install Bokeh